 Crampons and Traction Systems

 Hiking boots, winter boots, and mountaineering boots are all compatible with snowshoe bindings, but not all bindings will accommodate all types of boots.
-Snowboard boots may be too big for small binding systems and hiking boots may not feel securely fastened in roomy bindings.
+Snowboard boots and larger-sized mountaineering boots may be too bulky for small binding systems, and hiking boots may not feel securely fastened in roomy bindings.

 A few considerations when determining if a binding system is compatible with your boots and your style of travel: